Measure J "Reimagine LA"

 Our Team's Committment to Equity

-As a result of the Winter 2021 Covid-19, the Measure J Funding Recommendations Community and Stakeholder Engagement Process scheduled late January-March 2021 will be facilitated virtually to ensure the health and well-being of our communities.
+The Measure J Funding Recommendations Community and Stakeholder Engagement Process scheduled February-March 2021 will be facilitated virtually to ensure the health and well-being of our communities.

 While virtual engagement is a necessity of Covid-19's physical distancing requirements and there are conveniences to meeting online, there are challenges that must be tended to if these processes are to truly center equity.
 Many of the voices that need to inform the Measure J funding aren't actively using videoconferencing as a result of limited access to stable internet, webcams, or smartphones because of income status and the growing digital divide.